Grills logo.Grills

 What’s in the Box?

 Being a charcoal grill, there’s not much required!
-No electronics, no gas regulators.
+No electronics, and no gas regulators.
 All you get is:

 • Barbecue lid